bitcoin/bips/bip-internalkey.md

-When building taproot outputs, especially those secured by an aggregate key representing more than one signer, the parties may wish to collaborate on signing with the taproot internal key, but only with additional script restrictions.
+When building taproot outputs, especially those secured by an aggregate key representing more than one signer, the parties may wish to collaborate on signing with the _taproot internal key_, but only with additional script restrictions.
 In this case, `OP_INTERNALKEY` saves 8 vBytes.

 ### Mitigated control block overhead for scripts using hash locks

-In cases where script path spending is not desired, the internal key may be set to a NUMS point whose bytes would otherwise be required in a tapscript.
+In cases where key path spending is not desired, the internal key may be set to a NUMS point whose bytes would otherwise be required in a tapscript.
 This could be used with any hash locked transaction, for example, to save 8 vBytes.

 Note: The internal key must be the X coordinate of a point on the SECP256K1 curve, so any such hash must be checked and modified until it is such an X